 Reluctant insurer pays for defense of an international nonprofit organization

 An international nonprofit organization, along with its directors and officers, sought coverage under its nonprofit insurance policy for defense costs incurred as a result of a high-profile litigation in the U.S. District Court for the Western District of Washington.
 The organization’s insurer took the position that the claim was untimely and that a specific policy exclusion applied.
-In 2013, Matthew Pierce secured defense costs throughout the litigation for the organization as well as all its directors and officers.
+Matthew Pierce secured defense costs throughout the litigation for the organization as well as all its directors and officers.

 I like all aspects of insurance recovery.
 I genuinely value client relationships and enjoy helping individuals and businesses solve problems and resolve disputes – whether through litigation or alternative dispute resolution.